phinocio/dotfiles/README.md

 My dotfiles for various programs.
 Some aren't in use atm (alacritty, newsboat, phpactor).

-Biggest thing here is my neovim config, which the prettier config is in part used with (via PRETTIERD_DEFAULT_CONFIG env var and `prettierd`)
+Biggest thing here is my neovim config, which the prettier config is in part used with (via `PRETTIERD_DEFAULT_CONFIG` env var and `prettierd`)

+# Depenencies

+Basically just things I need/want to install on a new system in a single place I can reference.

+-   exa
+-   fd
+-   fzf
+-   kitty/alacritty
+-   neovim
+-   ripgrep
+-   zsh

 # References